-To get you started, here’s our Open Source VC convertible note template, plus a quick overview of the terms you should know.
+To get you started, here’s are our Open Source VC convertible note templates (we've prepared pre-money and post-money versions), plus a quick overview of the terms you should know.

-We’ve purpose-built the Open Source VC convertible note for seed and early-stage companies, meaning it has reasonably basic and straightforward terms and a balanced approach between the interests of the startup and noteholders.
+We’ve purpose-built the Open Source VC convertible notes for seed and early-stage companies, meaning they have reasonably basic and straightforward terms and a balanced approach between the interests of the startup and noteholders.
 Later-stage companies will likely use more complex, bespoke, convertible note documents.

-It’s important to note that the Open Source VC convertible note is only a template.
-Founders should only use it as a starting point and then update and personalise the document (with the help of a lawyer) to ensure it meets their specific requirements and circumstances.
+It’s important to note that each Open Source VC convertible note is only a template.
+Founders should only use it them as a starting point and then update and personalise the document (with the help of a lawyer) to ensure it meets their specific requirements and circumstances.

 What is a convertible note?

 A convertible note is a hybrid security that converts into equity upon a predetermined trigger event.
 Trigger events typically include:

 - A qualifying equity financing round (e.g. company raises their Series A round from a credible external investor)